scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 The pipeline editor of Elyra allows for drag’n’drop of arbitrary scripts (shell, R, python) and jupyter notebooks from the file explorer to the canvas.
 They can be assigned to a container image to be run on.
-Elyra allows to submit such pipelines to Airflow and KubeFlow at the moment.
+Elyra allows to submit such pipelines to Airflow and Kubeflow at the moment.

-Together with KubeFlow and JupyterLab (where Elyra runs as an extension) this combination fullfills all our requirements.
+Together with Kubeflow and JupyterLab (where Elyra runs as an extension) this combination fullfills all our requirements.

-Kubernetes support, GPU support, an existing and growing component library, Reproducibility and Data Lineage is provided by KubeFlow and visual editing with low code support through jupyter notebooks and collaboration support with Git is supported by Elyra and JupyterLab.
+Kubernetes support, GPU support, an existing and growing component library, Reproducibility and Data Lineage is provided by Kubeflow and visual editing with low code support through jupyter notebooks and collaboration support with Git is supported by Elyra and JupyterLab.